 - Interview studies

 - Ex-post /causal-comparative studies

 The University is home to the Center for Education Policy, Applied Research, and Evaluation (CEPARE), which co-directs the Maine Education Policy Research Institute (MEPRI).
-You’ll have the opportunity to participate in the Center’s policy research.
+You’ll have the opportunity to engage with the Center’s policy researchers and their work.

 Through the dissertation process, you’ll put your research and analytical skills into practice while contributing new knowledge to the field of educational leadership and policy.